Everything in an RV depends on the battery to function. Without a properly functioning source of power, an RV loses its status as a hotel on wheels.

 Another option for charging RV batteries is to capture the power of the sun.
 If you have solar panels, put them up on top of your RV and use a solar power system to convert the energy.

-This is a great option for those who are boondocking or staying in primitive campsites that do not have electrical hookups.
+This is a great option for boondocking or staying in primitive campsites that do not have electrical hookups.
 However, one of the drawbacks is that there is limited time in the day to capture the sun’s rays.

-On a sunny day, a single solar panel can usually give about 3 to 5 amps of charge.
-The panels should face the sun directly and you may need to adjust the angles to be even more efficient.
+On a sunny day, a single 100-watt solar panel can usually give about 30Ah a day.
+The panels should face the sun directly, and you may need to adjust the angles to be even more efficient.